Ecommerce merchandising is changing.

 Research shows that autocomplete can boost conversions by up to 24%.

-Good autocomplete, however, does more than estimate basic user queries.
-E-commerce giants are dialing in their merchandising practices by combining Natural Language Processing (NLP) algorithms with autocomplete to present query results that approximate user intent.
+Yet good autocomplete does more than estimate basic user queries.
+Ecommerce giants are dialing in their merchandising practices by combining Natural Language Processing (NLP) algorithms with autocomplete to present query results that approximate user intent.
 These algorithms are commonly used to:

 - Correct errors like phonetic misspellings, keyboard proximity typos, punctuation nuances, and omitted character typos.
-Is it “blue ray”, “blue-ray” or “bluray?”
-It’s officially spelled “blu-ray”, but you shouldn’t require users to know this to get good results.
+For example, is it “blue ray,” “blue-ray,” or “bluray?”
+It’s officially spelled “blu-ray,” but you shouldn’t require users to know this to get good results.

 - Detect synonyms to serve relevant results to users.
 If a user is searching for “suntan lotion,” good autocomplete will recommend “sunscreen.”

-- Add support for multiple languages to give the best search experience to any visitor.
+- Add support for multiple languages to give the best search experience to any visitor worldwide.

 Embed product listings in the search bar